 "One of the things I love the most is the play action out.
 Previously, if you were running play action against a human opponent, you were just going to get sacked if the wrong defense was coming at you.
 Now with the touch of a button you can opt out of play action and go straight to throwing the ball.
 We have Quarterback avoidance now, too, just tap the thumbstick in one of eight directions and you can roll out of sacks.
 We give you the ability to push a button and have input on whether you get sacked or not."

 The quarterback isn't the only one with more control (though you also have true precision passing in Madden 13, another addition for the man under center).
 Wide receivers who catch the ball under player control will reward you with over 400 brand-new catch animations; user controlled catches are more fluid now, requiring a little less split second timing and more general knowledge of routes, another way EA hopes to make the football experience improve.
-Of course, with better wideouts, defenders need to step up their game as well.
+Of course, with better wideouts, defenders need to step up their game as well."With every feature we add on offense, we also try to improve defense.
+On Defense this year we have the new read and react system where defenders have to be able to see the ball to make the play.
+You won't see any more psychic DBs, any teleporting jumps out of nowhere to intercept the football," Oldenberg said.
+"We also have zone swapping, the ability to disguise your coverage and send a zone defender on a motioning receiver."

 In a unique development style, the entire team worked on every new feature put into the game.
 Usually game development tends to be compartmentalized, but Oldenberg said that team mentality translated into a new level of polish to the game.
 "The whole team is needed for putting any one feature in the game.
 We have great programmers, great designers.
 For core football gameplay, we used everybody on everything."